 Seniors must complete a minimum of 80 hours of voluntary service with a nonprofit community organization during their senior year.
 Time spent competing in events or attending conferences/events for a high school club does not count towards this total.

 Students must not receive any pay, recognition, award, or school credit for the voluntary service.

 Community service activities must be described on the Community Service Award application form and the student must obtain a verifying signature and phone number of the supervising adult.

-Students may obtain the Community Service Award application form in their school's Career/College Center.
+Students may obtain the Community Service Award application form in their school's Career/College Center or on the Community Service Award webpage.
 Information about the types of activities that qualify for the eighty hours of volunteer work are described on the form.
 The completed Community Service Award application must be submitted to the Career/College Center.